ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 RESERVED AS MODIFIER

+> If the SoundFX feature is ENABLED a low volume "blip" sound effect will sound whilst this button is held

 ### TBTN3 (Orange button on right of TBTN2)

 RESERVED AS MODIFIER

+> If the SoundFX feature is ENABLED a low volume "blip" sound effect will sound whilst this button is held

 ### TBTN4 (Up/Down switch on right of TBTN3)